 The exponential moving average (EMA) is one of the most popular and useful indicators available to cryptocurrency traders.

-A moving average (MA) is calculated by adding the closing prices from a specified number of trading periods, and then dividing the sum by the number of trading periods.
+A moving average (MA) is calculated by calculating the sum of closing prices from a specified number of trading periods, and then dividing the sum by the number of trading periods.

 For example: a 20-day MA is calculated by taking the closing prices from the past 20 periods and then dividing the sum by 20.

 An EMA is simply an MA with a different distribution curve that places more weight on recent trading periods.

 As a result, EMAs react faster to sudden changes in price and are especially useful for trading breakouts.

 In this post, we’ll take a look at a few examples of how to use EMAs to find high-probability entries and exits.

 There's no magical EMA period setting that will generate profitable trading signals every time.